-The LTE A1-C2 computer-adaptive test is a test developed to assess accurately a test taker's English language proficiency.
+The LTE A1-C2 computer-adaptive test (CAT) is a test developed to assess accurately a test taker's English language proficiency.
 The content of each individual test is responsive to the language proficiency the test taker demonstrates by adjusting in real time both the order and degree of difficulty of test items based on the test taker's responses to previous questions.
 This is achieved by means of an algorithm and all items in the bank being placed on an empirically-determined difficulty scale, ensuring the accurate measurement of the test taker's language competence whatever their proficiency level in English.

-Each test is unique to the individual test taker, and therefore, it can vary in length as tasks (e.g. listening texts) differ in length, too.
-Although the LTE A1-C2 computer-adaptive test can last up to 90 minutes, most test takers ordinarily complete the test in approximately 60 minutes.
+Each test is unique to the individual test taker, and therefore, it can vary in length as tasks (e.g., listening texts) differ in length, too.
+Although the LTE A1-C2 computer-adaptive test (CAT) can last up to 90 minutes, most test takers ordinarily complete the test in approximately 60 minutes.
+For lower level students, the test may take slightly less time.